2021–22 Eastern Illinois Panthers men's basketball team

 The 2021–22 Eastern Illinois Panthers men's basketball team represented Eastern Illinois University in the 2021–22 NCAA Division I men's basketball season.
-The Panthers, led by first-year head coach Marty Simmons, played their home games at Lantz Arena in Charleston, Illinois as members of the Ohio Valley Conference.
-They finished the season 5–26, 3–15 in OVC play to finish in last place.
-They failed to qualify for the OVC Tournament.
+The Panthers, led by first-year head coach Marty Simmons, played their home games at Lantz Arena in Charleston, Illinois as members of the Ohio Valley Conference (OVC).
+They finished the season 5–26, 3–15 in OVC play, to finish in last place.
+They failed to qualify for the OVC tournament.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Panthers finished the 2020–21 season 9–18, 6–14 in OVC play to finish in a tie for ninth place.
-They failed to qualify for the OVC Tuournament.
+In a season limited due to the ongoing COVID-19 pandemic, the Panthers finished the 2020–21 season 9–18, 6–14 in OVC play, to finish in a tie for ninth place.
+They failed to qualify for the OVC tournament.

 On March 4, 2021, the school announced that they would not renew head coach Jay Spoonhour's contract.
 On March 31, the school named Clemson assistant and former Evansville head coach Marty Simmons as the team's new head coach.